7 Tips to Master Your Saturn Return

 7. Ditch the victim mentality

-Saturn Return reminds us that we all have work to do, we all have areas where we need to apply ourselves with extra diligence in order to evolve and grow, and we all have fears and insecurities that we must learn to face and integrate.
+Saturn's Return reminds us that we all have work to do, areas where we need to apply ourselves with extra diligence to evolve and grow, and fears and insecurities that we must learn to face and integrate.

 Once you know and accept these truths, it’s a whole lot easier to approach your Saturn Return as sacred work, with the determination of a climber on Mount Everest and with the humility of a young student bowing before a master teacher.